nrkno/terraform-provider-lastpass/README.md

 1. Install [Terraform](https://www.terraform.io/downloads.html) v0.12 or later.
 1. Install the latest pre-compiled binary (Linux/MacOS/Windows) inside `~/.terraform.d/plugins`.
 Check [releases](https://github.com/nrkno/terraform-provider-lastpass/releases) page.
-2. Make sure to have `lpass` in your current `$PATH` and logged in with your user credentials.
+2. Make sure to have `lpass` in your current `$PATH`.
-3. Once a plugin is installed, `terraform init` can initialize it normally.
+3. Once a plugin is installed, run `terraform init` to initialize it normally.

 Tip: Set `LPASS_AGENT_TIMEOUT=86400` inside your `~/.lpass/env` to stay logged in for 24h.
 Set to `0` to never logout (less secure).